Project-Phi/phi/README.md

 What is Phicoin?
 ----------------

-Phicoin is a phi version of Bitcoin using scrypt as a proof-of-work algorithm.
+Phicoin is a scrypt version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 2.5 minute block targets
+ - 25 block difficulty retargets
  - 1.6 Coins per block
  - subsidy halves in 70K Blocks
  - ~569 thousand total coins